Translation, being a subjective affair, requires stringent practices and procedures in place to ensure the translation is as best as it can be.

 Editing of a translation is carried out by a second independent translator who has no ties to the translator.
 This ensures impartiality.
 They will ensure that the translation is accurate in terms of grammar, spelling, syntax; that it accurately conveys the message of the source document and that it meets the client’s style requirements.

-The editing stage should then result in a completely polished text.
+The editing stage will then result in a completely polished text.

 Step Three – Internal Checks